ChetnaTyagi01/nodejs/README.md

 nodemon
 - npm package that restarts the node application whenever it observes the changes in the file present in the working directory of your project.

+# Getting input from users
+  when we run the below command
+  - node app.js sometext
+  here 'sometext' can be fetched in code by using process.args process - is a global object that can be accessed inside any module without requiring it argv - argument vector - is an array that contains all the arguments provided

+  - node app.js sometext1 sometext2
+  both sometext1 and sometext2 will be accessible in array argv

+  - example : running the below command -
+    node app.js add --title="This is my title" returns the below output -
+    [
+    'C:\\Program Files\\nodejs\\node.exe',
+    'C:\\Users\\tyache01\\Downloads\\git\\nodejs\\notes-app\\app.js',
+    'add',
+    '--title=This is my title'
+    ]

+  - nodejs doesn't provide any argument parsing.
+It only allows us to access just the raw arguments.

+  - yargs - npm package - parses the raw arguments so that they can be easily accesed.